 Contribution Margin Ratio = Contribution Margin / Sales Revenue

 The result is expressed as a percentage.
-For example, a contribution margin ratio of 40% indicates that for every dollar of sales, 40 cents are available to cover fixed costs and contribute to profit.
+Here's one way to look at it: a contribution margin ratio of 40% indicates that for every dollar of sales, 40 cents are available to cover fixed costs and contribute to profit.

 Interpreting the Contribution Margin Ratio: The Percent Of What?